cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 column-player's empirical average $\hat{f} := \sum_t f^t$.
 These are
 almost optimal (minimax) responses to each other.
 Hence, $\hat{f}$ will converge to a max-flow, and $\hat{x}$ will converge to a (fractional) minimum cut.
+In other words, the $p^t$ values (averaged) are acting like the minimum cuts.

 ## The Name of the Game: Controlling the Width

+The reason why we went from using shortest paths to using electrical flows is all to do with the _width_.
+Let me say some more.
 Recall that for the analysis of Hedge, we said that if the "gain" (or "loss") vectors are bounded in $[-\gamma, \rho]$, then the time to get the average regret down to $\varepsilon$ is

 $$ T = O\left( \frac{\rho \gamma \cdot \llog N}{\varepsilon^2}
 \right). $$